jumpinjackie/mapguide-maestro/UserDoc/source/mapguide_terminology.rst

  * 2.3.0 - MapGuide Open Source 2.3 / MapGuide Enterprise 2012

 Describes a watermark that is rendered as part of the map when viewing it.
 Used by Map Definitions.

-There is no specialized editor support for Watermark Definitions.
-Opening Watermark Definitions will default to the generic XML editor.